Formatting your documents

 - See this presentation on efficient data visualization

-- Most of the time, less is more (cluttered plots = confusing plots).
+- Most of the time, less is more.
+Cluttered plots are confusing plots.
 There’s a sweet spot of efficiency whenever we create a figure: not too much information, not too little information.

 - Make sure you’re using the optimal type of plot for your data